Short story by Michael Botur

 She winked out of the corner of her eye and said in a low voice, ‘Get to the top of Mt Aspiring before me, I’ll fuck you.’

 Our tenth lovemaking session, Mya pulled out a bag of weed and a pipe.
 We knew we could both hold out for longer when we were stoned.
-That was part of the race.
+It was part of the race.
 The time after that, Mya slipped a bright, shiny 80 milligram circle of OxyContin between my lips and I couldn’t stop falling through the clouds.
 She used her strong arms to hold me inside her while turbulence tried to flap my body away.
-I was skydiving towards the landscape of her body and my ears hummed and when I slammed into the ground, I came so hard it felt like my heart was being sucked down into my stomach and shot right through her.
+I was skydiving towards the landscape of her body and my ears hummed and when I slammed into the mattress, I came so hard it felt like my heart was being sucked down into my stomach and shot right through her.

 I panted for ten minutes afterwards.
-By 12 minutes, I got Mya to use her HeartCheck monitor to confirm my BPM was coming down.
+By 12 minutes, I got Mya to use her HeartCheck to confirm my BPM was coming down.
 The Oxy made us move slowly and forget everything as soon as it happened.
 Mya found her HeartCheck amongst drawers and drawers full of stuff she’d swiped from the wards, stuff she didn’t even need, like speculums and scalpels and marrow scrapers.

 ‘Babe,’ I gasped, clutching the white sheet against my heaving chest, ‘Oh my God.
 That’s gotta be the best shit on the planet.’